Healthy Movement is a little bit of movement in a lot of places.

-This can stem from just being aware of an overly aggressive area of the body and consciously relaxing it.
-This could centre around sensitivitiy to an underdeveloped region and progressively strengthing its communication within an articulation.
+Embodied understanding can stem from just being aware of an overly aggressive area of the body and consciously relaxing it.
+It could center around sensitivity to an underdeveloped region and progressively strengthing its communication within an articulation.

-It's about truly living in our skin.
+It's truly living in all facets.